HideTheMonkey/EventLoggerForIM/resources/Slack.md

 ## Configuration

-Update the following with [your api token](https://api.slack.com/tutorials/tracks/getting-a-token) and the ID of the channel where the messages should be sent.
-That is, replace each `replace-me` with their respective values.
+Update the following with [your api token](https://api.slack.com/tutorials/tracks/getting-a-token) and the ID of the channel where the messages should be sent. (_this is found at the bottom of the 'View Channel Details' option_) That is, replace each `replace-me` with their respective values.

 ```yaml